 National Park-Museum ‘Shipka-Buzludzha’

-Built in 1956, it is a national memory complex and includes the Shipka peak and its Freedom Monument, National park ‘Buzludzha’ and park of freedom near Sheynovo village.
+Founded in 1956, it is a national memory complex and includes the Shipka peak and its Freedom Monument, National park ‘Buzludzha’ and park of freedom near Sheynovo village.

 Shipka Memorial Church